Mucoadhesion

 Mucoadhesion describes the attractive forces between a biological material and mucus or mucous membrane.
 Mucous membranes adhere to epithelial surfaces such as the gastrointestinal tract (GI-tract), the vagina, the lung, the eye, etc. They are generally hydrophilic as they contain many hydrogen macromolecules due to the large amount of water (approximately 95%) within its composition.
 However, mucin also contains glycoproteins that enable the formation of a gel-like substance.
 Understanding the hydrophilic bonding and adhesion mechanisms of mucus to biological material is of utmost importance in order to produce the most efficient applications.
 For example, in drug delivery systems, the mucus layer must be penetrated in order to effectively transport micro- or nanosized drug particles into the body.
 Bioadhesion is the mechanism by which two biological materials are held together by interfacial forces.
+The mucoadhesive properties of polymers can be evaluated via rheological synergism studies with freshly isolated mucus, tensile studies and mucosal residence time studies.
+Results obtained with these in vitro methods show a high correlation with results obtained in humans.

 Mucoadhesive bondings

 Mucoadhesion involves several types of bonding mechanisms, and it is the interaction between each process that allows for the adhesive process.
 The major categories are wetting theory, adsorption theory, diffusion theory, electrostatic theory, and fracture theory.
 Specific processes include mechanical interlocking, electrostatic, diffusion interpenetration, adsorption and fracture processes.